 One of the most expensive and most popular home improvement and room addition projects is constructing a master bedroom suite.
 Whether you bought an older house that lacks a luxurious bedroom or your current bedroom lacks the amenities you desire, a master bedroom suite can be the perfect answer for you to combine luxury and functionality.

 Master bedroom suites are valuable home extensions that provide you with a personal space to relax and sleep comfortably.
-Master bedroom additions may vary in complexity depending on one’s personal preferences and budget.
-Generally, a master bedroom suite spreads over 400 square feet and includes a walk-in closet, a spacious bedroom, and a luxury bathroom.
+Master additions may vary in complexity depending on one’s personal preferences and budget.
+Generally, a master suite spreads over 400 square feet and includes a walk-in closet, a spacious bedroom, and a luxury bathroom.
 The optional amenities include entertainment center, sitting area, vanity station, fireplace, walk-in shower, soaking tub, designer toilet, and many others.

 Major Considerations of Designing a Master Bedroom Suite